 The decade is the 1890s, the height of La Belle Epoque in Paris; the ‘beautiful era’.
-Enter, the Cabaret du Néant.
-Translation: the Cabaret of Nothingness, but originally known as the ‘Cabaret of Death‘ before horrified authorities objected to the name.
-Just a stone’s throw from the Moulin Rouge in Montmartre, guests of the Cabaret du Néant would rest their drinks served in imitation human skulls on coffins, which conveniently doubled as tables.
+But by night, the City of Light knew a much darker string of establishments to entertain its night owls.
+We’re outside the Cabaret du Néant, translation: the Cabaret of Nothingness, but originally known as the ‘Cabaret of Death‘ before authorities objected to the name.
+Just a stone’s throw from the Moulin Rouge in Montmartre, guests of the Cabaret du Néant converse over wooden coffins which conveniently doubled as tables, and drinks were served in imitation human skulls on coffins, which conveniently doubled as tables.

 William Chambers Morrow and Édouard Cucuel, authors of the 1899 book Bohemian Paris of To-Day, described the scene as they toured the gothic watering hole.

 Large, heavy, wooden coffins, resting on biers, were ranged about the room in an order suggesting the recent happening of a frightful catastrophe.
 The walls were decorated with skulls and bones, skeletons in grotesque attitudes, battle-pictures, and guillotines in action.
 Death, carnage, assassination were the dominant note, set in black hangings and illuminated with mottoes on death […] Bishop said that he would be pleased with a lowly bock.
 Mr. Thompkins chose cherries a l’eau-de-vie, and I, une menthe.